saidvandeklundert/saidvandeklundert.github.io/_posts/2020-1-7-python-strings-and-screen-scraping.md

 [ expression for item in list if (not) conditional(s) ]
 </pre>

-Combinging list comprehensions with `join()` can be nice way to transform a string into the string you want, containing only the lines you are interested in.
+Combining list comprehensions with `join()` can be nice way to transform a string into the string you want, containing only the lines you are interested in.
 In the following example, we will
 ```python
 s = """
 SoMe StRinG.